auto-differentiation/xad/docs/quantlib-risks/practical-guide.md

 ---
-title: QuantLib Sensitivity Analysis Guide
+title: "QuantLib Sensitivity Analysis Guide"
-description: Swap Pricing and Curve Construction: A Practical Guide to Sensitivity Analysis Using Python and QuantLib using XAD automatic differentiation
+description: "Swap Pricing and Curve Construction: A Practical Guide to Sensitivity Analysis Using Python and QuantLib using XAD automatic differentiation"
 ---

 # Swap Pricing and Curve Construction: A Practical Guide to Sensitivity Analysis Using Python and QuantLib